arongas/spring-boot-lectures/Lecture 3 - Web, Logging, Properties, Profiles,  and Actuator endpoints/Lecture 3.1 - Web, Properties, Profiles,  and Actuator endpoints.md

 4. `@PropertySource` annotations on your `@Configuration` classes.

-   Using PropertySource` one may configure any (.property) file to act as a property source for spring boot application. **Not recomended**
+   Using PropertySource` one may configure any (.property) file to act as a property source for spring boot application. **Not recommended and not described above**

 5. Application properties outside of your packaged jar